RegioHelden/django-scrubber/README.md

 Define a class and a mapper which does not have to live inside the given model.
 Useful, if you have no control over the models code you'd like to scrub.

+### `SCRUBBER_STRICT_MODE`:

+When strict mode is activated, you have to define a scrubbing policy for every field of every type defined in `SCRUBBER_REQUIRED_FIELD_TYPES`.
+If you have unscrubbed fields and this flag is active, you can't run `pyhton manage.py scrub_data`.

 ### `SCRUBBER_REQUIRED_FIELD_TYPES`:

 Defaults to all text-based Django model fields.
 Usually, privacy-relevant data is only stored in text-fields, numbers and booleans (usually) can't contain sensitive personal data.
 These fields will be checked when running `python manage.py scub_validation`.

-(default: models.CharField, models.TextField, models.URLField, models.JSONField))
+(default: (models.CharField, models.TextField, models.URLField, models.JSONField))

-### `SCRUBBER_STRICT_MODE`:
+### `SCRUBBER_REQUIRED_FIELD_MODEL_WHITELIST`:

-When strict mode is activated, you have to define a scrubbing policy for every field of every type defined in `SCRUBBER_REQUIRED_FIELD_TYPES`.
-If you have unscrubbed fields and this flag is active, you can't run `pyhton manage.py scrub_data`.
+Whitelists a list of models which will not be checked during `scrub_validation` and when activating the strict mode.
+Defaults to the non-privacy-related Django base models.

+(default: ['auth.Group', 'auth.Permission', 'contenttypes.ContentType', 'sessions.Session', 'sites.Site',
+'django_scrubber.FakeData',))

 ````python
 SCRUBBER_MAPPING = {